 Sometimes a court case is so strong that you don’t need to win on all counts to get the same result.
 And perhaps the legal precedent you were hoping to set won’t be achieved, because the justices didn’t need to go that far to secure a victory.
 Such is the dilemma that LGBT advocates now face with the federal Defense of Marriage Act (DOMA), after the U.S. Supreme Court heard oral arguments yesterday.
 The law clearly violates equal protection, as it denies married same-sex couples all the 1,100 federal marriage benefits that their straight counterparts enjoy, and overruling it could set a federal precedent that gays are a “suspect class.”
 That may still happen, but the court could repeal DOMA on more technical grounds, ruling either that 1) House Republicans lack standing to defend the law in the first place, or that 2) DOMA is an attack on states’ rights.
 But either of these less desirable outcomes would still be a major victory for marriage equality.

 Even if we prevail in repealing Prop 8 in California, or if current legislative efforts succeed at extending marriage equality to Rhode Island, New Jersey, Delaware, Illinois and Hawaii, same-sex couples will still lack full dignity until DOMA gets repealed.
 Section 3 of DOMA specifically says that, notwithstanding what states may recognize as “marriage,” gay couples are excluded from all federal benefits.
 That includes being able to file joint tax returns, claim Social Security benefits, sponsor a spouse for immigration purposes, or claim spousal benefits for federal employees, including military personnel.
+If you have eligibility for Social Security spousal benefits, then there shouldn’t be a reason why you can’t claim for potentially life-saving benefits that can help you with financial security in later life.
+Depending on the state you live in, the laws could be different.
 While nine states currently have same-sex marriage, thanks to DOMA, legally married same-sex couples in those states still lack full equality.

 The legal strategy to overturn DOMA has been planned for years (unlike the Prop 8 lawsuit, which initially surprised civil rights advocates): Start with an incremental approach, getting a few states to pass marriage equality, so that we have same-sex couples who are undeniably married according to law.
 Then, when the federal government denies them benefits, sue on equal protection grounds.
 In the best-case scenario the U.S. Supreme Court would find what state supreme courts have found in California, Iowa and Connecticut: that sexual orientation is a “suspect class.”